number-25/classletters/content/posts/adolph-reed-jr/marx_race_neoliberalism.md

 around a politics that is “entirely consistent with the neoliberal redefinition of equality and democracy along disparitarian lines.”
 That politics

 > reflects the social position of those positioned to benefit from the view
 > that the market is, or can be, a just, effective, or even acceptable,
 > system for rewarding talent and virtue and punishing their opposites and
 > that, therefore, removal of “artificial” impediments to functioning like
 > race and gender will make it even more efficient and just.[^18]

 This is the politics of actual or would-be race relations administrators, and it is completely embedded within American capitalism and its structures of elite brokerage.
 It is fundamentally antagonistic to working-class politics, notwithstanding left identitarians’ gestural claims to the contrary.

-## References

 [^1]: See Adolph Reed, Jr., “Unraveling the Relation of Race and Class in American Politics,” Political Power and Social Theory 15 (2002): 265-274; Ellen